-Forbush earned his medical degree from the University of New England College of Osteopathic Medicine and completed his residency at Eastern Maine Medical Center Family Medicine Residency Program and a fellowship in neuromuscular medicine and osteopathic manipulative medicine.
-Forbush is the owner, operator, executive, and chief investigator at the Osteopathic Center for Family Medicine, one of Maine’s first direct primary care (DPC) practices.
+Forbush earned his medical degree from the University of New England College of Osteopathic Medicine.
+He completed his residency at Eastern Maine Medical Center Family Medicine Residency Program and a neuromuscular medicine/osteopathic manipulative medicine fellowship.
+Forbush is the owner, operator, C-level executive, and chief instigator at the Osteopathic Center for Family Medicine, one of Maine’s first direct primary care (DPC) practices.
 He provides the full spectrum of family medicine, including obstetrics and hospital care.

 Forbush remains active in local, state, and federal politics in his capacity as a past president of the Maine Osteopathic Association, as well as helping keep operations working behind the scenes at the DPC Alliance and the New England Direct Primary Care Alliance.